KarynaMisnik/arduino-projects-code/README.md

   // Set the built-in LED pin as an output pinMode(ledPin, OUTPUT);

-  // Set the switch pins as input with internal pull-up resistors enabled pinMode(switchPin1, INPUT_PULLUP);
+// Set the switch pins as input with internal pull-up resistors enabled
+//The switch pins are configured as inputs with internal pull-up resistors using INPUT_PULLUP. pinMode(switchPin1, INPUT_PULLUP);
   pinMode(switchPin2, INPUT_PULLUP);
   pinMode(switchPin3, INPUT_PULLUP);